Skip to main content

 only if all previous phases have been passed successfully, execution is started.

-When running SDL, you can clearly find "prepare", "init" and "exec" steps for every Action in the logs.
+When running SDLB, you can clearly find "prepare", "init" and "exec" steps for every Action in the logs.
+See Execution Phases for a detailed description.

 Now is a good time to fix both errors in your configuration file and execute the action again.